Dicridon/canoe/README.md

 # Let's write it together
 I'm practicing `Ruby` with this tool, a lot of optimizations can be further conducted and my code style is not quite in the `Ruby` way.
 Plus, compared with `cargo`, `canoe` has only the basic building functionalities.
 So if you are interested in `canoe`, please join me and let's enhance `canoe` together!
 Send me an email at `noahxiong@outlook.com` if you'd like to join!

+# Misc

+## Why the project layout
+One may feel uncomfortable with the separation of `./src/components/tests` from `./tests`, since they are all testing related, why not put them together?

+I choose this layout because the dependency analyzer I implemented works for source files all in one directory, while I separate `./tests` and `./src/components` to allow multiple files containing `main` function, thus for tests, sources files are in different directories.
+This layout allows me directly use the analyzer without any modification to it.

+## General workflow of using `canoe`
+I usually first `canoe new` to create my project and `canoe add` to add all components I need.
+Then after finishing one component, I create a test file for it and `canoe test` to test it.
+After all components are finished, I finish the `main.cpp` and use `canoe make` to generate a `Makefile` for fast compilation.

+Sometimes I need to implement several versions of the project and compile several different executable files for experiments, so I make use of tests.
+I simply create several test files such as `test_v1.cpp`, `test_v2.cpp`, then use `canoe test v1` and `canoe test v2` to run different experiments.

 # Change log
+- v0.3.2:
+  - new features
+    - command `canoe test` is finally here!
+Now `canoe build test`, `canoe test` will do the testing things for you
+  - bug fixes:
+    - `canoe run` runs only when building succeeds or target exists
+  - RoadMap:
+    - `canoe borrow` is a little complex because conflicts need to be resolved, I'm still considering it
 - v0.3.1:
   - new features
     - new command `canoe make` is provided to generate a Makefile for a canoe project, so now `canoe` projects are compatible with `Makefile` based projects